scriptotek/ar-project/index.md

 * [Developer pages](https://dashboard.6d.ai/user/dashboard/?view=home)
 * [6d.ai developer channel on Slack](https://6d-developers.slack.com)

+### EasyAR

 ### Vuforia

 `app based` `iOS/Android` `Unity`

-[Vuforia](https://www.vuforia.com/) is on of the most well known app based platforms for AR.
+[Vuforia](https://www.vuforia.com/) is one of the most well known app based platforms for AR.
 Although we did research on Vuforia, we did not test the platform.
 The reason is that Wikitude, which is very similar, has a free offer for public institutions with more functionalities than Vuforia.
 Apart from that Vuforia seems to have somewhat more examples of functional apps and code that Wikitude has.

 **Benefits and drawbaks**
 * Functionality: Well develped, stable, fast and reliable.
 Does not have meshing or mesh cloud, but has image based scence cloud with scence and object recognition.